Game Boy Advance Architecture

 Constructing the frame

-If youā€™ve read the previous articles youā€™ll find the GBA familiar, although there is additional functionality that may surprise you, and donā€™t forget that this console runs on two AA batteries.
+If youā€™ve read the previous articles youā€™ll find the GBA familiar, although there is additional functionality that may surprise you.
+Regardless, the fact the new system runs only on two AA batteries makes this study even more enthralling.

 Iā€™m going to borrow the graphics of Segaā€™s Sonic Advance 3 to show how a frame is composed.